openhab/openhab1-addons/bundles/binding/org.openhab.binding.systeminfo/README.md

 - Network interface metrics

 The binding uses the Hyperic SIGAR API to access system information regardless of the underlying platform (Windows, Linux, OS X...).

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/systeminfo/readme.html).

 ## Table of Contents